Hyperclaw79/PokeBall-SelfBot-Poketwo-Autocatcher/README.md

   > **The `autocatcher` is now officially fixed and is a Premium Version only feature.**
   It was troublesome fixing this again and again as the open source code is easily readable and patched against.
 To avoid this in the future, autocatcher is now a Premium feature to make it harder to get.
 I know that most of you will hate this move, but it was necessary.
 You guys can continue using the other features like auto-trade and auto-release, etc. which do not really harm anyone.
-Thank you all for being patient and sticking around till now.
+Thank you all for being patient and sticking around until now.

 > **The Public Version is now intended for testing only.**
 After the recent Pokecord updates, the selfbot commands are being flagged by pokecord and the account using it will most likely get reset.
 So use this only on your alts and to check how the bot is working.
 If you want a stealth mode which makes the selfbot commands un-flaggable, please switch to the Premium Version which has a mechanism to avoid this.